Inside Large Language Models

 Module 6Training a Tiny Language Model

-Where does the "knowledge" come from?
-Activity: train a real neural language model on a small text, epoch by epoch, and watch the loss curve fall as its samples get more coherent.
+How is the model's knowledge acquired?
+Activity: train a real neural language model on a small text, epoch by epoch, and observe the loss curve decrease as its samples become more coherent.
 AI anchor: the same gradient descent from Course 4, applied to language.

 Module 7Sampling & Generation